-If you don’t know yet the work of Eline Hissink and Scott Yasharian, you should definitely take a look.
-This mid-century modern furniture home is the ultimate hit of fashion and design combined together.
+If you are not yet familiar with the work of designers Eline Hissink and Scott Yasharian, you should definitely take a look.

 Instead of cutting oval, three-dimensional Heath tiles in the powder room to fit the wall, the wall size was determined by the measurements required for uninterrupted, whole tiles.
 Hissink drew the width of the grout lines on the wall as a guide.